javaclinic/banking-tdd/README.md

 * There are several mocking frameworks, e.g. `Mockito`, `EasyMock`, `JMockit`, etc. We will use `Mockito`.
 * First, add support for Mockito libraries in `pom.xml`.
 * Refactor `testTransfer` to use Mockito framework.
+* Should the test fail if we forget to update data layer (database)?
+Mockito just ignores the call `AccountDao.save(...)` method to mock object.
+We should verify the interaction.
+* Intentionally introduce the bug by not saving accounts in `SimpleBankingService.transfer(...)` method.
+Test compiles, test fails.